LegendaryFire/magplex/README.md

 Certain endpoints, such as channel playback or proxy routes, may return an HTTP redirect or stream instead.
 Query parameters can be used to refine results, and optional parameters can be omitted.
 Each request must includes a `device_uid` path parameter to specify the target device.
 The channel proxy endpoint is primarily used to prevent CORS errors when streaming over the web portal.

+Each endpoint must be authenticated by setting the X-Api-Key header with the users API key, a key can be generated by visiting `Settings → API Key`.
+Both Plex and Jellyfin expect to see a HDHomeRun device using particular URL routes.
+To avoid conflict of routes between the web player and STB, MagPlex utilized nginx to rewrite HDHomeRun endpoint routes to their cooresponding MagPlex endpoints.

 #### Genres → `/api/devices/<uuid:device_uid>/genres`
 | Method    | Params                                                                         | Description                                                                     |